Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 Mario Davidovsky passed away on August 23rd.
 I was invited to write this reminiscence for New Music Box.
 Text also below.

-[A passionate artist and person, and a fantastic composer, Mario was an imperfect but deeply committed citizen of the world.
-He was a friend and a mentor to me, much like a loving grandfather.
-He was supportive and generous, but also sometimes exasperatingly dismissive.
-I was very fond of him, as I describe below, but I have my own integrity and mind, and many influences and personal associations.
-I admired many of Mario’s qualities (artistic and human), I learned a lot from him, and agreed with his belief in music’s ability to be emotionally communicative on its own, and that mass saleability isn’t necessarily a measure of artistic worth or excellence.
+[A passionate artist and person, and a fantastic composer, Mario was an imperfect but deeply committed citizen of the world, and a friend and mentor to me.
+I loved him, though I also have my own integrity and mind, and many influences and personal associations.
 I appreciated the love and support he doled out to me and many people.
 Some of his compositions, such as the Synchronisms, are well-known classics of 20th to 21st-century concert music.]

 IMG-20141019-WA0010 (1)